pitsios-s/SVHN-Thesis/README.md

   * `cnn.py` CNN implementation for recognizing and predicting numbers in multi-digit images.

 **Note**: While the script `svhn.py` is called from `cnn.py` to load the images in cropped digits problem, for the case of multi-digit is different.
 There, the `svhn.py` is an independent script which must be run before running the CNN, so that it processes the raw, variable resolution images.
 Its constructor accepts a series a parameters to determine things like maximum acceptable digit length, grayscaling, normalization, etc. It also accepts the output directory path, which must be placed under `res/processed`.
 For instance `res/processed/gray_4`, for a processing that keeps only images with up to 4 digits, converted to grayscale.

+#### Logs Directory
+When cnn.py scripts runs for either case, it creates a directory named logs, which stores execution logs needed for [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
+TensorBoard can be started by issuing the command `tensorboard --log-dir=logs/single` for logs regarding single digits problem, or `tensorboard --log-dir=logs/multi` for multi digit.
+TensorBoard can be accessed from `localhost:6006`.

+## Results
+For the cropped digits format we were able to achieve an accuracy of 95.74%.

+For the full numbers format we used to different accuracies.
+The accuracy of predicting correctly any digits on an image(single accuracy), and an accuracy of predicting all numbers correctly at the same time(multi accuracy).
+For the single accuracy we scored a high of 96.87% and for the multi accuracy a 87.68%.
+Most approaches and implementation use the single accuracy as a metric.
+We just provided the multi accuracy as another useful indicator.
+An interesting comparison of results of our achievement against other published papers, can be found [here](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html)